 In Adobe Premiere Pro, the Speed/Duration module is the easiest way to create slow motion video.
 Simply right-click a clip and choose Speed/Duration.
 To slow down your clip, type a percentage lower than 100%.
 For example, 50% will play your clip back at half the speed of the original, doubling the duration of the clip.

 Alternatively, if you know you want your clip to be a specific duration, type that into the Duration section, and Premiere will adjust the speed accordingly.
 To adjust speed or duration independently without affecting the other parameter, click the Gang button, so it looks like a broken link.

-Speed and Duration adjustments in Adobe Premiere Pro are great for a quick and dirty job: a clip that only needs a slight adjustment, a stylized look, or making something shot slow motion even slower.
+Speed and Duration adjustments in Adobe Premiere Pro are great for a quick and dirty job: a clip that only needs a slight adjustment, a stylized look, or making something shot in slow motion even slower.

-Create a Speed Ramp With Time Remapping
+Create a Speed Ramp with Time Remapping